mozilla/irlpodcast/content/episodes/2019-02-18-S04E06-decentralize-it.md

     **Manoush Z.:** Luke O'Neil is a journalist in Boston.
 He's talking about provocateur host Alex Jones.
 He and his site Infowars got banned from much of the internet, places like YouTube, Spotify, Apple's app store, Facebook, kicked him off for violating their policies.
 These sites are the places where we gather, express, ourselves, find content.
 Places that have centralized much of our online lives.

-    **Manoush Z.:** Alex Jones was no longer welcome there.
+    Alex Jones was no longer welcome there.
 Yet, as the cascading series of bans spread, people on Twitter noticed that their preferred platform wasn't following suit, and they were incensed.

     **Luke O'Neil:** A lot of my friends were like, "Screw this.
 Twitter sucks.
 I can't take this place anymore.
 Let's try Mastodon."